 So, keep you favorite food sentences handy on your phone, or have Google Translate ready to go at all times.

-(Note: if you do want to use major foreign websites and apps like Google in China, you’ll need a VPN.
+(Note: if you want to access major foreign websites and apps like Google while using Wi-Fi in China, you’ll need a virtual private network or VPN on your phone.
 Here’s a helpful review of the best VPNs for China.)

 4. Be flexible if you can